Steve132/sal/README.md

 And others.

-These all share a common set of cryptography primitives, with some limited exceptions.  sod is an attempt to unify them all into a commmon cryptography toolset that supports exactly the set of primitives required.
+These all share a common set of cryptography primitives, with some limited exceptions.  sal is an attempt to unify them all into a commmon cryptography toolset that supports exactly the set of primitives required.

 In addition, these libraries do not allow a standard user-facing standard for such important tasks as key management, keyring management, key derivation, and human readable or ascii serialization of ciphertexts, signatures, and keys to allow

-sod aims to solve these two problems in three respects:
+sal aims to solve these two problems in three respects:

-First, sod provides a common interface for all 4 implementations that optionally provides all features.
+First, sal provides a common interface for all 4 implementations that optionally provides all features.
-Second, sod provides an implementation and a standard for all user-facing tasks.
+Second, sal provides an implementation and a standard for all user-facing tasks.
-Finally, sod provides the unified definitions of which crypto primitives are to be used.
+Finally, sal provides the unified definitions of which crypto primitives are to be used.

-Sod has multiple "profiles" for different optional configurations, as well as extendibility.
+Sal has multiple "profiles" for different optional configurations, as well as extendibility.